lauralyeinc/React-Github-User-Card/user-card/README copy.md

 - When your component mounts, send a GET request to the following URL (replacing the palceholder with your Github name):
   - https://api.github.com/users/<your name>
-- After you fetch your data, set it to state
+- After you fetch your data, set it to state  - Done

 ## STEP 2 - Display the User Data